LivePersonInc/faas-client-jdk/README.md

 ### Invoking lambda by Event

-Calling by event invokes all deployed lambdas that implement the given event.
+Calling by event invokes all deployed functions that implement the given event.
 The result will therefore always be an array of objects the following structure:

 ```java